dreisss/coding-exercises/problems/medium/001_basic_recursion/readme.md

 <details>
   <summary>Solution?</summary>

+Google it.

+Or...
 Based in the Tips section.

 1. Is a function that looks like this: